AnonNewGuy/AnonNewGuy/README.md

 <img src="">

 - Developing since 2015 in Node.js
-- Projects currently in development: Mandelbot, ENSearch;
+- Projects currently in development: Mandelbot;

 ## Mandelbot

-Born from fascination by the world of Mandelbrot and Julia sets, Mandelbot is an upcoming Discord project made to render high-resolution fractals on demand with simple commands.
+Born from fascination by the world of Mandelbrot and Julia sets, Mandelbot will be an open-source Discord bot made to render high-resolution fractals on demand with simple commands.
 <br><br>
 <img src="https://social-posted-a.questionable.link/57grOatPX.png" style="border-radius: 10%;">